Lattice investigation of custodial two-Higgs-doublet model at weak quartic couplings: Results and discussion

 The above observations indicate that $\expval{L_{\alpha_{12}}^{3}}$ in the $L\rightarrow \infty$ and $\varepsilon \rightarrow 0$ limits can be employed as an order parameter for investigating spontaneous breaking of the global $SU(2)$ symmetry in sector $(H_{12})$.
 Following the procedure described in eq.~(\ref{eq:limit_ssb_lattice}), we use our data at $L=32, 44, 64$ to extrapolate $\expval{L_{\alpha_{12}}^{3}}_{\varepsilon}$ to the infinite-volume (thermodynamic) limit first at each pair of $(\kappa_{1},\vareps)$.
 Results in this limit are demonstrated in \cref{fig:eps_symbreak_infvol}, where we also show the subsequent extrapolation to $\varepsilon \rightarrow 0$ through a linear fit by employing data at the three smallest values of $\varepsilon$ for each $\kappa_{1}$\footnote{The addition of more points in the fit, or the use of a higher order polynomial does not greatly affect the central value of the extrapolation for $\kappa_{1}$ close to $\kappa_{1}^{c}$.
 On the other hand, the precise shape of the curve for values farther above $\kappa_{1}^{c}$ is not as relevant for the purpose of this investigation. }.

 Figure~\ref{fig:ssb_order_param_k1dep} exhibits $\langle L^{3}_{\alpha_{12}}\rangle$ as a function of $\kappa_{1}$, at $\varepsilon = 0$ and in the thermodynamic limit.
 Using data points displayed in this plot, we can estimate the value of $\kappa_{1}^{c}$.
 In order to do this, we parametrize the $\kappa_{1}$-dependence in the broken phase with a functional form inspired by continuous transitions, that is, $\expval{L^{3}_{\alpha_{12}}} = A(\kappa_{1}-\kappa_{1}^{c})^{\nu}$.
 The result of the fit to this functional form is also shown in \cref{fig:ssb_order_param_k1dep}, with the parameters $\kappa_{1}^{c}= 0.1299053(13)$ and $\nu= 0.5184(80)$.
-It is important to remark that although we have employed a functional form from continuous phase transitions to parametrize the order parameter in \cref{fig:ssb_order_param_k1dep}, the type of phase transition is not determined.
-In fact, as will be seen in \cref{sec:results_spectrum}, the masses of the states in the theory generally do not vanish across the $(H_{2})\rightarrow(H_{12})$ transition, thus excluding the possibility of a second-order phase transition.
+It is important to remark that although we have employed a functional form from continuous phase transitions to parametrize the order parameter in \cref{fig:ssb_order_param_k1dep}, the type of phase transition is not determined.\footnote{The use of this functional form serves only to obtain a rough estimate of $\kappa_1^c$, but a precise estimate of this value is not relevant for the study.
+Similarly, the use of smaller $\varepsilon$ would not change the qualitative conclusions but serve only to improve the resolution of the transition.} In fact, as will be seen in \cref{sec:results_spectrum}, the masses of the states in lattice units in the theory generally do not vanish in the infinite volume limit across the $(H_{2})\rightarrow(H_{12})$ transition, indicating that the correlation length does not diverge, thus excluding the possibility of a second-order phase transition.
 While the exploratory results in ref.~\cite{Catumba:2025obz} seem to indicate a first-order transition, the assessment of the type of transition is beyond the scope of this work.